2023 Best Liberal Arts & Humanities Schools in North Carolina

 Read full report on Liberal Arts / Sciences & Humanities at North Carolina State University

-A rank of #3 on this year’s list means South Piedmont Community College is a great place for liberal arts / sciences and humanities students.
-Located in the rural area of Polkton, South Piedmont Community College is a public school with a small student population.
+The excellent programs at South Piedmont Community College helped the school earn the #3 place on this year’s ranking of the best liberal arts / sciences and humanities schools in North Carolina.
+Located in the rural area of Polkton, South Piedmont Community College is a public college with a small student population.

 Liberal Arts / Sciences & Humanities majors at South Piedmont Community College take out an average of $11,000 in student loans while working on their egree.

 The excellent programs at University of North Carolina at Chapel Hill helped the school earn the #4 place on this year’s ranking of the best liberal arts / sciences and humanities schools in North Carolina.
-UNC Chapel Hill is a fairly large public school located in the city of Chapel Hill.
+UNC Chapel Hill is a very large public school located in the city of Chapel Hill.

 On average, liberal arts / sciences and humanities graduates from UNC Chapel Hill take out $15,712 in student loans while working on their degree.